shirishjaiswal/Assignment/JobSearchPortal/ReadMe.md

 ## **Language :-** Java
 ---
 ## **Data Flow**
+### **Application Properties**
+This is a configuration file for a Spring Boot application using the H2 in-memory database.

+1. **spring.datasource.url** specifies the database URL.
+1. **spring.datasource.driverClassName** specifies the JDBC driver class.
+1. **spring.datasource.username and spring.datasource.password** specify the credentials to use for database authentication.
+1. **spring.jpa.database-platform** specifies the Hibernate dialect to use for this database.
+1. **spring.h2.console.enabled** enables the H2 console, which is a web-based database management interface.

+The following properties are specific to Hibernate and control how SQL queries are displayed in the console:

+1. **spring.jpa.properties.hibernate.show_sql** specifies whether to display the SQL statements executed by Hibernate in the console.
+1. **spring.jpa.properties.hibernate.use_sql_comments** specifies whether to include comments in the SQL output.
+1. **spring.jpa.properties.hibernate.format_sql** specifies whether to format the SQL output for readability.
 ### **Controller Package**
 This package consist of **JobController**.
 The controller contains several methods for handling HTTP requests related to jobs.
 The **@RestController** annotation indicates that this class is a REST controller that will handle HTTP requests.